Fasting for a day can have various effects on the body, such as affecting the way the body uses energy.

 When fasting for 24 hours, some people consume other beverages such as tea, black coffee, or zero-calorie sweetened drinks.

-Although it is generally safe, going a day without eating can be risky for some people, including:
+Although it is generally safe, going a day without eating can be difficult for some people, including:

-- Drink water: This is especially important if circumstances prevented it during the fast.
+- Drink water: This is especially important if circumstances prevent it during the fast.

 - Eat a small meal: Eating a large meal immediately after a fast can strain the digestive system.

-- Chew food thoroughly: Chew each bite at least 30 times.
+- Chew food thoroughly: Chew each bite thoroughly to get the full benefit.

 - Eat cooked foods: Go for foods that are easier to digest, such as cooked vegetables instead of raw.